 This is especially for your walking in major tourist attractions, railway/bus stations, busy markets, or during popular festivals when there're hundreds of people out there.
 Raise your awareness then, put your bag in the front, and do not bring a lot of cash with you.
 If possible, do not walk in the dark alone.

 Tap water is not drinkable in China.
-Generally, there'll be one or two bottles of water served in the hotel room, and you can always buy bottle water from any convenience stores around.
-But it's OK to use the tap water to brush your teeth like all Chinese people do.
+Generally, there'll be one or two bottles of water served in the hotel room, and you can always buy bottled water from any convenience stores around.
+But it's OK to use the tap water to brush your teeth as all Chinese people do.

 Overcharging taxis: this can happen in airports, touristy areas, and in front of some hotels.
 What you can do to avoid this is: negotiate all the details every time before you begin your ride.
 This includes not only pricing but also exactly where you're going.
 And if possible, take a picture of their registration as well as their license plate, for evidence just in case.
 Moreover, grab a few business cards of your accommodation, for getting back to the very right place by showing the card to the taxi driver.

-Low quality souvenirs: in most of the tourist market especially outdoor ones, you can find hundreds of thousands of souvenirs with varied prices.
+Low-quality souvenirs: in most of the tourist market especially outdoor ones, you can find hundreds of thousands of souvenirs at varied prices.
 Keep it in your mind that the 100% silk that they claim to be may not be a real one, and the jade with beautiful descriptions from the seller's mouth may just be a piece of good-looking plastic.
 Be smart to distinguish them.
 It's always true that you get what you pay for.